How to Have an Epic Family Vacation with Kids and Toddlers at Glacier National Park

 However you decide to experience the wonders of Glacier National Park with kids, I would give yourself at least three days during your Montana vacation that is dedicated to Glacier.
 This way you don’t feel too rushed, you’ll have three mornings to enjoy and can even head back in the evening after a mid-afternoon nap.

 With three days, though, plan on just exploring either the east side or the west side of Glacier National Park (besides what you’ll see of each side when driving Going-to-the-Sun Road).
-Though with kids, if you want to adequately explore both sides without feeling harried, try to give yourself at least five days in Glacier National Park.
+Though with kids, if you want to adequately explore both sides without feeling hurried, try to give yourself at least five days in Glacier National Park.